 Cara Jackson, MOT, OTR/L

 Cara graduated from Colorado State University with her Master’s degree in Occupational Therapy in 2016.
-She was drawn to occupational therapy originally through volunteering at a summer camp working with children and teenagers with disabilities.
-She enjoys helping kids and families be able to do the things that are important to them.
-Cara has been working at CTS since 2016 and specializes in the Sequential Oral Sensory (SOS) feeding approach.
-She also has experience in Brain Gym activities and behavioral tools.
-She is a creative and fun therapist that enjoys working with teenagers and food.
-Cara has lived in Bradenton for most of her life and enjoys going to the beach every chance she gets.
-Outside of her love for OT, she enjoys skim boarding, working out, sports, and spending time with family.
+She was originally drawn to the field of occupational therapy through volunteering at a summer camp working with children and teenagers with disabilities.
+Cara has been working at CTS since 2016 and specializes in the Sequential Oral Sensory (SOS) feeding approach with specialty training for a child on the Autism Spectrum.
+Additionally, she is certified in CAN-EAT Approach which utilizes medical, motor, and behavioral strategies with pediatric feeding disorders.
+She is a creative and fun therapist that enjoys working with a variety of clients and has a passion for working with teenagers.
+Cara has lived in Bradenton for most of her life and is a very active person who loves skim boarding, working out, sports, and spending time with her family.

 Heather Carpenter, MOT, OTR/L

 Heather graduated from Adventist University of Health Sciences with her Master’s degree in Occupational Therapy in 2016.
 She was drawn to the field of occupational therapy from her passion for working to improve the lives of children with disabilities.
 Heather is a kind and compassionate therapist that believes family centered care is a key component of therapy and enjoys incorporating families into her session.
-Heather has attended specialized courses for Beckman Oral Motor protocol, Treating Torticollis, and Behavioral Tools Training.
-She has 15 years of training and teaching martial arts to individuals of all ages and abilities and has achieved the rank of 3rd degree black belt.
+Heather has been working for CTS since 2017 and specializes in the Beckman Oral Motor protocol which focuses on interventions to increase functional response to pressure and movement, range, strength, variety and control of movement for the lips, cheeks, jaw and tongue.
+She has a passion for early intervention and has taken a variety of specialized course to meet the needs of this population including Treating Torticollis, Evidence-Based Kinesiology Taping for Pediatrics, Essential Assessment and Treatment Strategies for Pediatric Orthopedic Dysfunction.
 Heather was born and raised in Florida, during her free time she loves going to the beach, boating, spending time with her family, friends, and two adorable dogs.

 Juan Nieto-Quinterio is a COTA with 3 years experience working with the pediatric population.
 He grew up in Venezuela and is a bilingual Spanish-English speaking therapist.
 Juan graduated from Florida State College at Jacksonville.
 He is completing training in the Handwriting Without Tears program and will soon be a certified HWT specialist.
 Juan joined the OT field after discussing career options with his sister who is a Speech Language Pathologist.
 After she told him about Occupational Therapy he went into the field and found out he loved working with kids and making a difference in their lives.
 His strength in addition to assisting with handwriting is making progress with intense behaviors.
 In his free time he plays soccer, tennis, guitar, and enjoys traveling!